...FOR APPROVAL PROCEDURES FOR LARGE-SCALE RETAIL PROJECTS

-Registered users receive the ecostra free publications -
+Registered users receive the free of charge publications -

-such as the "expert letter" and the market overview
+such as the "expert letter" and the market survey

 immediately after the new issue is published

-If you want to subscribe to the ecostra free publications,
+If you want to subscribe to these cost-free publications,

 you can enter your data in the form fields below.

-The subscription is of course free of charge
+All of this of course is free of charge

 and can be canceled by you at any time.